writer-wretch

 Now, in the context of a business (the chief market for Word) this sort of thing is only an annoyance–one of the routine hassles that go along with using computers.
 It’s easy to buy little file converter programs that will take care of this problem.
 But if you are a writer whose career is words, whose professional identity is a corpus of written documents, this kind of thing is extremely disquieting.
 There are very few fixed assumptions in my line of work, but one of them is that once you have written a word, it is written, and cannot be unwritten.
 The ink stains the paper, the chisel cuts the stone, the stylus marks the clay, and something has irrevocably happened (my brother-in-law is a theologian who reads 3,250-year-old cuneiform tablets–he can recognize the handwriting of particular scribes, and identify them by name).
 But word-processing software–particularly the sort that employs special, complex file formats–has the eldritch power to unwrite things.
 A small change in file formats, or a few twiddled bits, and months’ or years’ literary output can cease to exist.

 Now this was technically a fault in the application (Word 6.0 for the Macintosh) not the operating system (MacOS 7 point something) and so the initial target of my annoyance was the people who were responsible for Word.
 But.
 On the other hand, I could have chosen the “save as text” option in Word and saved all of my documents as simple telegrams, and this problem would not have arisen.
 Instead I had allowed myself to be seduced by all of those flashy formatting options that hadn’t even existed until GUIs had come along to make them practicable.
 I had gotten into the habit of using them to make my documents look pretty (perhaps prettier than they deserved to look; all of the old documents on those floppies turned out to be more or less crap).
 Now I was paying the price for that self-indulgence.
-Technology had moved on and found ways to make my documents look even prettier, and the consequence of it was that all old ugly documents had ceased to exist.3
+Technology had moved on and found ways to make my documents look even prettier, and the consequence of it was that all old ugly documents had ceased to exist. ((In The Beginning Was The Command Line.
+Available at Neal Stephenson’s website (reprinted here with permission from the author).))

 Microsoft Word vs. Plain Text